 Once you have gone through all of the steps above, make sure to follow-up with your customer to ensure that they are satisfied with the solution.
 You’ve done everything in your power to make it right and address the concerns.
 Thank the customer for bringing the situation to your attention and for the opportunity to resolve it.
 Let the customer know that you appreciate their business and that you look forward to seeing them again.
 Even if you had to offer an alternate solution to what the customer proposed, the customer will leave the experience knowing that their concern was addressed in the best possible way.

-A customer complaint will give the wait staff opportunities to problem solve quickly and learn how to handle similar situations in the future.
+Complaints handling will give the wait staff opportunities to problem solve quickly and learn how to handle similar situations in the future.
 If there is a specific area that customers complain about regularly, it is an opportunity for the restaurant to make a bigger change.
-Following the four steps listed above will give you an edge over your competitors and ensure your customers want to keep coming back.
+Following the four steps will give you an edge over your competitors and ensure your customers want to keep coming back.

-When you respect your customers, listen to them, empathize, and work with them to meet their needs, it only benefits you and your business in a positive way.
-With so many restaurants and food service options in today’s market, it’s extremely important to show your high-quality service and why it sets you apart.
+When you respect your customers, listen to them, empathize, and work with them to meet their needs.
+Do not be afraid of a complaint in restaurant dialogue It only benefits you and your business in a positive way.
+There are many restaurants and food service options in today’s market.
+It’s extremely important to show your high-quality service and why it sets you apart.
+Customer complaints handling ends up being an excellent marketing tactic.
 The adage rings true – treat others how you want to be treated and you will reap the rewards.